 Plot the flight line.
 By default, the geographic globe places the line at the center of the display.
-Hold the geographic axes to preserve the basemap.
-Its location will not change because you have previously set the
+The view of the geographic axes will not change because you have previously set the

 Set the map center and zoom level to be consistent with the 3-D view by converting the camera height for the globe to the zoom level for the axes.

 [clat,clon,cheight] = campos(gg); gx.MapCenter = [clat,clon]; gx.ZoomLevel = heightToZoomLevel(cheight, clat); drawnow

 Set Initial View from Mauna Loa Baseline Observatory to Top of Mauna Loa Volcano

 View the flight line from the start position by setting the camera position to the first coordinate of the track.
 For a better perspective, set the camera height to 75 meters about the height of the track.
 View straight down to the observatory by setting the camera pitch to -90.
 View the track by setting the heading to the third element of the calculated heading array since the first two points of the track are the same location and the calculated heading for those locations is 0.